ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 ## False Time

-Conversely, on-path attackers who can manipulate timestamps could also speed up a client's clock resulting in drift-related malfunctions and errors such as premature expiration of certificates on affected hosts.
+Conversely, on-path attackers who can manipulate timestamps could also speed up or slow down a client's clock, resulting in drift-related malfunctions and errors such as premature expiration of certificates on affected hosts.
 An attacker may also manipulate other data in flight to disrupt service and cause de-synchronisation.
 Additionally attacks via replaying previously transmitted packets can also delay